27 Fun Things to Do in Toronto at Night You Probably Didn’t Think Of

 Note: A permit is required, but the application is quite simple by calling 416.396.7378, then dialing 2.

-Get out on the water for an evening or dinner boat cruise along the Toronto Harbourfront with one of the city’s top touring companies.
+Get out on the water for a top evening cruise along the Toronto Harbourfront with one of the city’s top touring companies.
 As you cruise along the waterfront, you’ll be treated to sunset views of the city skyline, seeing downtown from a perspective you just can’t get on land.

-During your tour, you’ll also learn about the history of the city and the Toronto Islands.
+During this tour, you’ll also typically learn about the history of the city and the Toronto Islands.
 Many tour operators offer guided commentary, pointing out notable landmarks and sharing interesting stoires about the city’s past.

 A Harbourfront Cruise is a great after dinner activity in Toronto for all ages and abilities, and a totally memorable way to spend your time in Canada’s largest city.